John Chapman (Australian Army officer): First World War

+Chapman as a junior officer in the First World War.

 Upon graduation from Duntroon in 1915, Chapman was commissioned as a lieutenant in the Australian Army.
 Volunteering for the Australian Imperial Force (AIF), his first assignment was to 30th Battalion, then being raised in New South Wales and destined for Egypt.

 The battalion duly embarked for Egypt in November 1915 and would remain there for several months, undertaking guard duties at the Suez Canal.
-Part of 8th Brigade, which was subordinate to the 5th Division, the battalion was transferred to the Western Front in July 1916 along with the rest of the division.
+Part of the 8th Brigade, which was subordinate to the 5th Division, the battalion was transferred to the Western Front in July 1916 along with the rest of the division.

 Chapman, now a captain, was wounded due to a gas attack in November, and this necessitated his evacuation to England for treatment.
 He returned to the battalion in May 1917 as adjutant and served in this capacity until October.
 Promoted to major, he was attached to the Australian Corps and 5th Division headquarters.
-During the Hundred Days Offensive, he was acting brigade major of 8th Brigade.
+During the Hundred Days Offensive, he was acting brigade major of the 8th Brigade.

 He was later awarded the Distinguished Service Order (DSO) for his actions of 28 August 1918, when he carried out a reconnaissance of the front lines under heavy fire.